The Illusion of Power: Why CEO’s Have Less Influence Than They Think

 You can’t be everywhere at once, and even if you could, you wouldn’t benefit from the diversity of ideas and perspectives that make organizations strong.
 Instead of weighing in on every key decision, teach others the principles and considerations you use to make decisions.
 We call this Leader’s Guidance, and it’s a great idea to write those principles down.
 Over time, this Guidance can help improve the quality and alignment of decision-making…even when you’re not around.

-When you don’t understand, or you disagree with a stated obstacle, listen harder.
+When you don’t understand or you disagree with a stated obstacle, listen harder.

 “Just do it” works for Nike, but it’s not a great leadership tactic.
 I’ve heard well-meaning, otherwise talented leaders refer to obstacles and impediments as “whining,” “resistance to change,” and “naysayers” more times than I can count.
 Sometimes, they’re right.
 But more often, these leaders are abdicating their responsibility to make change easier, not harder, for their teams.